The Worst Parents In Sports History

 USA Today columnist Ian O'Connor described Stefano Capriati best in a 2003 article: He treated his daughter like she was a "ponytailed ATM."

-Bottom line: Lavar Ball, the father to New Orleans Pelicans guard and 2017 No. 2 overall NBA draft pick Lonzo Ball, has etched his face onto the Mount Rushmore of terrible sports parents.
+Lavar Ball, the father to NBA guard and 2017 No. 2 overall NBA draft pick Lonzo Ball, has etched his face onto the Mount Rushmore of terrible sports parents.

 Lavar Ball’s antics also led in part to his son’s trade from the Lakers to the Pelicans, trashing the Los Angeles coaching staff, management, players, and in one especially tone-deaf comment, Lakers superstar LeBron James' children.